LERCAutomation/DataSelector-ArcPro/README.md

 The DataSelector tool was developed with funding from:

 * Sussex Biodiversity Records Centre
-* Thames Valley Environmental Records Centre
+* Greenspace Information for Greater London CIC